-Diversity and quality are the trademarks of the NDR Radiophilharmonie from Hanover.
-86 highly skilled musicians represent an impressively diverse programme: in addition to a large classic-romantic repertoire, early music is also cultivated.
-Cross-over projects, film music, and a broad range of concerts for children and youth reach a wide audience.
+Diversity and quality are the trademarks of the NDR Radiophilharmonie orchestra from Hanover.
+86 highly skilled musicians represent an impressive variety in their programme: in addition to the great classical and romantic repertory, they also cultivate early music.
+Crossover projects, movie soundtracks and a wide range of different concerts for children and youth reach a large audience.

 Over the last 20 years, NDR Radiophilharmonie, with its principal conductors Eiji Oue, Eivind Gullberg Jensen, and currently Andrew Manze, has closed the gap to the leading symphony orches-tras.
 International top artists complement the musical work of the orchestra, among them, be-sides such classical music greats as Anne-Sophie Mutter, Hilary Hahn, Rudolf Buchbinder, Sir András Schiff, Andris Nelsons, Gustavo Dudamel and Andrés Orozco-Estrada, also ex-perts for early music like Reinhard Goebel, Giuliano Carmignola and Philippe Jaroussky.

 As musical ambassador for the city of Hanover and the German state of Lower Saxony, NDR Radiophilharmonie has an outstanding reputation internationally.
 In the recent past, the en-semble has gone on tour, among others, in Asia and South America, and has repeatedly given guest performances at the Pisa Festival, the Clubhouse Concerts in Switzerland or the Norwegian Bergen International Festival.
 In 2011, the orchestra gave its acclaimed debut in the sold-out Royal Albert Hall in London.
 Additional highlights were concerts in the Vienna Music Association and the Großes Festspielhaus concert hall in Salzburg.
 Guest performances are planned in London and Paris for the end of 2017.